BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance: Discussion

 \section{Discussion}

-We have found that models that vary only in their initial weights and the order of training examples can vary substantially in their out-of-distribution linguistic generalization.
-We found this variation even with the vast majority of initial weights held constant (i.e., all the weights in the BERT component of the model), suggesting that models might display an even greater degree of variability if the pre-training step used to initialize the weights of the BERT component were also redone across instances.
-These results underscore the importance of evaluating models on multiple random restarts, as conclusions drawn from a single instance of a model might not hold across instances.
-Further, these results also highlight the importance of evaluating models on out-of-distribution generalization; given that all 100 of our instances displayed similar in-distribution generalization, only their performance on out-of-distribution generalization actually illuminates the substantial differences in what these models have learned.
+We have found that models that differ only in their initial weights and the order of training examples can vary substantially in out-of-distribution linguistic generalization.
+We found this variation even with the vast majority of initial weights held constant (i.e., all the weights in the BERT component of the model).
+We conjecture that models might be even more variable if the pre-training of BERT were also redone across instances.
+These results underscore the importance of evaluating models on multiple restarts, as conclusions drawn from a single instance of a model might not hold across instances.
+Further, these results highlight the importance of evaluating out-of-distribution generalization; since all of our instances displayed similar in-distribution generalization, only their out-of-distribution generalization illuminates the substantial differences in what they have learned.

-The high degree of variability shown by these models likely reflects the presence of many local minima in the loss surface, all of which are equally attractive to our models, making the choice of the particular minimum that the model settles on essentially arbitrary and easily affected by random variations in initial weights and the order of training examples.
-To reduce this variability, therefore, it will likely be necessary to use models with stronger inductive biases that can help distinguish between these many local minima.
-In stark contrast to the models we have looked at---which generalized in highly variable ways despite being trained on the same set of examples---humans tend to converge to remarkably similar linguistic generalizations despite major differences in the linguistic input that they encounter as children \cite{chomsky1965,chomsky1980}.
-This fact suggests that humans have stronger inductive biases than these models, leading to more robustly similar generalization in humans than we have observed with our re-runs of BERT.
-This suggests that reducing the generalization variability of NLP models is desirable as a step toward bringing models closer to human performance in one of the major areas where they still dramatically lag behind humans, namely in out-of-distribution generalization.
+In stark contrast to the models we have looked at---which generalized in highly variable ways despite being trained on the same set of examples---humans tend to converge to similar linguistic generalizations despite major differences in the linguistic input that they encounter as children \cite{chomsky1965,chomsky1980}.
+This suggests that reducing the generalization variability of NLP models may help bring them closer to human performance in one major area where they still dramatically lag behind humans, namely in out-of-distribution generalization.

+How could the out-of-distribution generalization of models be made more consistent?
+The variability that we have observed likely reflects the presence of many local minima in the loss surface, all of which are equally attractive to our models.
+This makes the model's choice of a minimum essentially arbitrary and easily affected by the initial weights and the order of training examples.
+To reduce this variability, then, one approach would be to use models with stronger inductive biases, which can help distinguish between the many local minima.
+An alternate approach would be to use training sets that better represent a large set of linguistic phenomena, to decrease the probability of there being local minima that ignore certain phenomena.